PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

  - **Most viewed** - when this tab is selected and if the "Save global page views" option from the "Data mining for statistics" module is disabled, the following message is displayed: "You must enable the "Save global page views" option from the "Data mining for statistics" module in order to display the most viewed products, or use the Google Analytics module."

+ The following columns are displayed:

-    - **Image** - Displays the image of the product.
+    - **Image** - The image of the product is displayed.
-    - **Product** - Displays the product's name and price.
+    - **Product** - The product's name and price is displayed.
-    - **Views* - Displays the number of views that the product has.
+    - **Views** - The number of times the product has been viewed is displayed.
-    - **Added to cart** - Displays the time that the product was added to a cart.
+    - **Added to cart** - The number of times the product has been added to the cart is displayed.
-    - **Purchased** - Displays the times that the product was purchased.
+    - **Purchased** - The number of times the product has been purchased is displayed.
-    - **Percentage** - Displays the percetange of how many times the product was bought.
+    - **Percentage** - The percentage of how many times the product was bought is displayed.

- - **Top searches** - displays a table with the top searched keywords.
+ - **Top searches** - when this tab is selected, a table with the following columns are displayed:

     - **Term**
     - **Search**